 Let's face it, butter makes most food better.
-However, a butter smear does not make clothes, carpet and upholstery look any better.
+However, a butter smear does not make clothes, carpet, or upholstery look any better.
 Whether you choose butter or margarine, it can be tough to erase the oily stain on fabrics.

-As with any stain on fabrics, the quicker you react the easier it will be to remove the stain.
+As with any stain, the quicker you react the easier it will be to remove the stain.
 If a butter drip lands on fabric, immediately blot away as much of the stain is possible.

-Use a clean white cloth or paper towel - even a slice of white bread can soak up the oil.
+Use a clean white cloth or paper towel-even a slice of white bread can soak up the oily component.
 If it is a butter blob, use a dull knife or spoon or the edge of a credit cared to lift as much of the solids as possible away from the surface of the fabric.
 Do not rub because that can force the stain deeper into the fabric fibers.

-If you have some corn starch, baking soda or talcum powder handy, sprinkle that on the stain.
+If you have some corn starch, baking soda, or talcum powder handy, sprinkle one on the stain.
 The powder will absorb the oil and may even remove the stain.
 Sprinkle generously and allow to sit on the stain for at least fifteen minutes, then brush away with a soft bristled brush.

-As soon as possible, butter and margarine stains should be pretreated using a solvent-based stain removal product, like Shout, Spray 'n Wash or Zout.
-If you don't have a pretreater, apply a bit of heavy-duty liquid detergent that contains enough enzymes to break down the oil (Wisk, Tide or Persil are leading brands) to the stain and work it in by gently rubbing with your fingers or a soft bristle brush.
+As soon as possible, oily stains should be pretreated using a solvent-based stain removal product, like Shout, Spray 'n Wash, or Zout.
+If you don't have a pretreater, apply a bit of heavy-duty liquid detergent that contains enough enzymes to break down the oil (Tide or Persil are leading brands) to the stain and work it in by gently rubbing with your fingers or a soft bristle brush.